11 Careers You Can Access With Your Esthetician License

 When you’re looking at potential career possibilities in the beauty industry, it can be tough to find your footing!
-It’s a huge decision for anyone to make to choose a career with an esthetician license or cosmetology license.
+It’s a huge decision for anyone to choose careers in esthetics or a cosmetology license.

-But luckily, if you’re looking to become an esthetician license, there are ample career opportunities available.
+But luckily, if you’re looking for careers in esthetics, there are ample career opportunities available.
 These include work as a skin care specialist, medical esthetician, and more.

 If you have just passed your esthetics exam, or are thinking about becoming an esthetician, we hope one or more of these professions will appeal to you!